 This rule will not effect a taking of private property or otherwise have taking implications under Executive Order 12630, Governmental Actions and Interference With Constitutionally Protected Property Rights.

 This rule meets applicable standards in sections 3(a) and 3(b)(2) of Executive Order 12988, Civil Justice Reform, to minimize litigation, eliminate ambiguity, and reduce burden.

 We have analyzed this rule under Executive Order 13045, Protection of Children From Environmental Health Risks and Safety Risks.
 This rule is not an economically significant rule and will not create an environmental risk to health or risk to safety that may disproportionately affect children.

 Indian Tribal Governments

-This rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments, because it would not have a substantial and direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
+This rule does not have tribal implications under Executive Order 13175, Consultation and Coordination With Indian Tribal Governments because it does not have a substantial and direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.